MartinKratochvilProgramy/go-kv-store/article.md

 }
 ```

-Lastly we will pass the expiration parameter as an environment variable in main function:
+Lastly we will pass the expiration parameter as an environment variable in the main function:

 ```go
 // main.go